isaldarriaga/directory-tree/README.md

 Perform operations over the in-memory tree hold by dir-operator, like deep traversing it to find nodes, perform some CRUD actions, get information of nodes, format the node to a string representation, etc.

 When getting information of a node you get:
-- info about the parent node (exist, path)
+- info about the parent node (exists?, path)
-- info of the node itself (exist, path)
+- info of the node itself (exists?, path)
 - info about children (child names in an array)

 Notes: